 There are still millions that believe the iPhone is, hands-down, the best phone ever produced.
 Even so, if Apple customers start thinking the company is trying to “get one over on them,” they’re going to start taking a second look at that Samsung next door.

-I have always believed that transparency is paramount in both our personal and professional success.
+I have always believed that personal transparency and transparency in business are both paramount to success.
 This holds true across the board, with employees, customers, and stakeholders as well as families, friends, and neighbors.
 Good news and bad news must be shared honestly.
 We must take full responsibility and offer authentic and unambiguous apologies when that’s what is necessary.

 This type of communication is the number one practice that fosters trust.
 If a rumor surfaces, your customers will give you the benefit of the doubt.
 They will stick with you because you are a trusted partner.
 As a model of ethical and virtuous conduct, you will be building a solid reputation and goodwill, and this will sustain your business throughout life’s ups and down.
 Perhaps most importantly, you will feel good about what you do.
 And who could argue with the rewards of that?